Teacher Training Opportunity

 hosted by IDA Ontario

 The course is now full.
 Thank you for your interest in the course, but we do not anticipate being able to expand it again this year.

 IDA Ontario is pleased to host an online teacher training course titled “Introduction to Structured Literacy Instruction”.
-This training will include self-study with the online course “The Reading Teacher’s Top 10 Tools” and online in-person meetings with a mentor, Emily Moorhead, a primary teacher with the Limestone School Board in Kingston.
+This training will include self-study with the online course “The Reading Teacher’s Top 10 Tools” as well as 5 Supplementary Phonics and Spelling Units, and online group coaching meetings.
 The Top 10 Tools program is aligned with the IDA Knowledge and Practice Standards.
 See our website for more information about structured literacy instruction and the science of reading.

-Who This training opportunity will be offered to sixteen (16) K-3 teachers currently working in the Ontario public school system; it is best suited for educators working with K-3 students.
-We strongly recommend that at least two individuals from within a school to take the training together so that you have a 'study buddy'.
-Special education, resource teachers, literacy consultants, and principals working with K-3 students are also welcome but groups must consist of at least one classroom educator.
-Preference will be given to participants who have the support of their administration.
+Who This training opportunity is being offered to educators currently working in the Ontario public school system; it is best suited for educators working with K-3 students.
+We strongly recommend that at least two individuals from within a school take the training together so that you have a 'study buddy'.
+Special education, resource teachers, literacy consultants, and principals working with K-3 students are also welcome but we recommend that groups consist of at least one classroom educator.

 Details Participants must commit to:

-- Completion of the 10 “Tools” at approximately 1 module every 3 weeks, in sync with the rest of the group.
+- Completion of the 10 “Tools” and 5 Supplementary Units at approximately 1 "Tool/Unit" every 3 weeks, in sync with the rest of the group.
 This is essential in order for participants to contribute meaningfully to the online group mentoring sessions.
-Each module takes approximately 4-5 hours of independent work and involves watching videos (information and demonstration), and reading additional materials.
+Each module takes approximately 4-5 hours of independent work and involves watching videos (information and demonstration) and reading additional materials.
 The online course materials will be available in early August.

 - Providing feedback via program evaluation surveys.

-Enrolment in the course is limited and will be on a first come, first-served basis.
+Enrolment in the course is limited and will be on a first-come, first-served basis.
 Please complete the form below to submit your application.
 Please email firstname.lastname@example.org to arrange payment for a group by invoice.